tradle/models/README.md

 ### required

 optional, array of properties.
-UI enforces this, making sure user enters all of them.
+Server and UI both are making sure user enters all of them.

 ### viewCols